-Always dry your cover slowly and naturally, away from direct sources of heat and direct sunlight (don’t tumble-dry it!) and brush the wool fleece with a metal brush or comb frequently as it dries.
+Never dry your cover on radiators, or with other direct sources of heat, or in direct sunlight; this will shrink and harden the suede.
+Allow your cover to dry slowly and naturally (on a towel or drying rack), and brush the wool fleece with a metal brush or comb frequently as it dries.
 This will take a few days.
-Flex the cover after it dries to soften and loosen the suede again, and after a few days back in use it should feel as soft and supple as ever.
+Flex the cover during and after the drying process to soften and loosen the suede again, and after a few days back in use it should feel as soft and supple as ever.

 RUBBER HOT WATER BOTTLE SAFETY…

 For your peace of mind, all Ciora Sheepskin covers come with a new, 1.7 litre natural rubber hot water bottle which is safety kitemarked and conforms to British Safety Standard BS1970:2012; this is the benchmark safety standard used to assess hot water bottles under the general safety requirement of the EU General Product Safety Directive 2001/95/EC.